flyingcircusio/fc-nixos/doc/src/matomo.md

 **services.matomo.package**

 Package version to use.
-Default is `pkgs.matomo`, which is Matomo 4 at the moment.
+Default is `pkgs.matomo_5`.
-`pkgs.matomo_5` is also supported by us and `pkgs.matomo_beta` might be a newer but unsupported version.
+`pkgs.matomo_beta` might be used as a newer but unsupported version.

 ## Monitoring